ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-5.md

 trick for parsing `struct` declarations *would* work for a forward declared function, that trick would fail to parse a function definition.
-We will create a function that is mostly copy-pasted from `parse_struct_source`, but will stop parsing check for both a `';'` or a `'{'` and stop parsing if it either is encountered.
+We will create a function that is mostly copy-pasted from `parse_struct_source`, but will check for a `';'` or a `'{'` and stop parsing if it either is encountered.
-In the case of a function definition (`'{'` is encountered) a bonus line, `"/* function definition... */"` will be appended to the source lines to let the reader know that the function implementation exists, but is not presented int the generated documentation.
+In the case of a function definition (`'{'` is encountered) a bonus line, `"/* function definition... */"` will be appended to the source lines to let the reader know that the function implementation exists, but is not presented in generated documentation.

 ```c
 static char**